It’s hard to explain the confluence of factors that turned Gatlinburg into a tourist town.

 What’s inside the Gatlinburg Arts and Crafts Community?

-Gatlinburg has become a haven for artists to sell their works, not to gawking tourists who have come to see the odd mountain peoples, but to true fans who appreciate the art, the artistry and the artist.
+Gatlinburg has become a haven for artists and craftsmen to sell their works, not to gawking tourists who have come to see the odd mountain peoples, but to true fans who appreciate the art, the artistry and the artist.

 Because today we recognize that art comes in many forms, the loop also consists of eateries, bed and breakfast establishments and much more.